 Shelf space: Type a.
-Lowest fat milk available Pint Quart Half gallon Gallon o Skim o 1% o 2% b.
+Lowest fat milk available o Skim o 1% o 2% Pint Quart Half gallon Gallon b.
 Whole

-- 7. Record the price of a quart and a half-gallon of whole milk of the reference brand. - If the reference brand does not have milk available in the quart or half-gallon size, select another brand similar in price and write its name in comments. - 8.
-Continuing to use the reference brand, record the price of a quart and a half-gallon of the lowest fat milk available (meaning choose skim milk first; if not available, choose 1%, then 2%).
+- 7. Record the price of a pint, quart, and half-gallon of whole milk of the reference brand. - ❖ If the reference brand does not have milk available in the pint, quart or half-gallon size, select another brand similar in price and write its name in comments. - 8.
+Continuing to use the reference brand, record the price of a pint, quart, and half-gallon of the lowest fat milk available (meaning choose skim milk first; if not available, choose 1%, then 2%).